Table of Contents

 Normal Operating Parameters

 Knowing how your system should work is key.
 Look at energy production, inverter performance, and system voltage.
-Use apps or your system’s dashboard to check these.
+Use apps or your system’s control panel to check these.

 Warning Signs of System Problems